Right. I stopped doing reviews but that does not mean I stopped watching 🙂

 💭 I love the inner conflict the most.
 Jae Yi never did hate Do Jin even though his father was the one who killed her parents.
 She still loved him unconditionally.
 You know what she said to Do Jin after that night of the murder?
 “Stay alive.
 It’s not your fault.”
 OKAY LET ME CRY AGAIN.
 SHE HAS A BIG HEART.

 💭 On the other hand, people think that Do Jin will end up like his father because you know that saying in Filipino, “kung ano ang puno, siya din ang bunga?”
 And I think that is bull.

 💭 Can you imagine the struggle of Do Jin and Jae Yi being together and loving each other but they still probably see the incident that night whenever they look into each other’s eyes?
-It is like a never-ending torment but they let love win, yano??????
+It is like a never-ending torment but they let love win.
 I think it’s inspiring because it is possible.
 They did not hold grudges.
-HOW BIG OF A PERSON THEY ARE?????
+How big of a person they are?

 💭 THE ENDING IS ANTI-CLIMATIC!!!
 But, I don’t mean it in a bad way.
-I sent a message to Nica telling her that I hate myself for understanding everyone even criminals.
-LOL I try to look for justification in every action.
+I sent a message to a friend telling her that I hate myself for understanding everyone, even criminals sometimes.
+I try to look for justification in every action.
 It is so annoying, mind you.
 I am disappointed in this because the father’s character is not justified.
 I know, I know, we can never justify killing.
 But somehow, there should be a trigger there.
 How did he become a psychopath?
 Did he have a terrible childhood?
 Wasn’t he treated right?
 Again, I know, there are a lot of people who suffered in the past but did not turn into a monster.
-But, we have to understand that we all deal with pain differently.
+But we have to understand that we all deal with pain differently.
 I’m sorry if I am not making any sense.
 Those are my honest thoughts.